manan2812/Task3_MLops/README.md

-JOB: I have made deeplearning model which already have some layers added for classification ,uses keras for predicting from the mnist dataset. --Load the image from dockers that have keras installed using docker. --Create a pipeline of job1,job2,job3,job4,job5.
+I have made deeplearning model which already have some layers added for classification ,uses keras for predicting from the mnist dataset.
+Load the image from dockers that have keras installed using docker. --Create a pipeline

 Job1 - Load the image that have keras installed in dockerfile.